Fever: Management

 Fever does not necessarily need to be treated, and most people with a fever recover without specific medical attention.
 Although it is unpleasant, fever rarely rises to a dangerous level even if untreated.
-Damage to the brain generally does not occur until temperatures reach 40.0 C, and it is rare for an untreated fever to exceed 40.6 C. Treating fever in people with sepsis does not affect outcomes.
+In cases of hyperthermia, damage to the brain generally does not occur until the temperature reaches 40.0 C. Treating fever in people with sepsis does not affect outcomes.
 Small trials have shown no benefit of treating fevers of 38.5 C or higher of critically ill patients in ICUs, and one trial was terminated early because patients receiving aggressive fever treatment were dying more often.

 According to the NIH, the two assumptions which are generally used to argue in favor of treating fevers have not been experimentally validated.
 These are that (1) a fever is noxious, and (2) suppression of a fever will reduce its noxious effect.
 Most of the other studies supporting the association of fever with poorer outcomes have been observational in nature.
 In theory, these critically ill patients and those faced with additional physiologic stress may benefit from fever reduction, but the evidence on both sides of the argument appears to be mostly equivocal.